rfo909/RForth/README.md

 It's been said that the best way of understanding Forth is to build one yourself.
 This project aims at the Pi Pico as the run platform, simply because the toolchain and the deploy is so easy.

 It is unlikely this Forth will ever be used for anything but the experience of bringing up a full language from nothing, since libraries and interfacing hardware at the lowest level, is an entirely different matter.

-The initial effort consisted of making a byte code assembler, and developing and compiling the code in the ACode.txt file, which is the base code.
+The effort so far consists of making a byte code assembler, for a stack based instruction set, while developing a base code in this assembly language, and verifying it using a stand-alone interpreter.

 The compiled byte code is kept a printable string, for copy-paste into the interpreter.

-A major milestone was getting the "call" and "ret" instructions up and working.

-We manage our own call stack, which means that calling and returning from functions (just tags so far) are implemented as JMP's.
-This means we are not using the microcontroller's native call and return stack (although the C implementation of the interpreter, naturally will).

 CFT assembler
 -------------